📙ACT/Question Types

 Strategy Tip

 Match the data to the hypothesis.
-A supported hypothesis is one whose predictions match the observed results.
-If the data contradicts the prediction, the hypothesis is not supported.
+A supported hypothesis has predictions that match the observed results.
+If data contradicts the prediction, the hypothesis is not supported — even if it sounds scientifically reasonable.

 Example Question

-If Experiment 1 were repeated with a temperature of 50 degrees C instead of 30 degrees C, the reaction rate would most likely:
+If Experiment 1 were repeated at 50°C instead of 30°C, the reaction rate would most likely:

 Strategy Tip

-Presents two or more scientists, students, or theories with different explanations for the same phenomenon.
-Questions ask you to identify agreements, disagreements, and the evidence each side uses.
+Presents two or more scientists with different explanations for the same phenomenon.
+Questions ask you to identify agreements, disagreements, and the core assumption of each position.

 Example Question